-- Estates Gazette APC Series -

-- RICS APC Pathways.

-- Rent Reviews and Calderbank Offers.

-- Property Elite Hot Topic Highlight New RICS Guidance

-Types

-- Property Elite Hot Topic Highlight blog: A-Z of Investment Terms, and Access Property Elite's 'Building Better Property Professionals', Latest Blogs

-Note: The author of most of these blogs, Jen Lemen-Hogarth is an Associate Tutor - UCEM and Partner - Property Elite.
+- Ensuring an accessible built environment is as much an ethical obligation as a legal requirement.
+Estates Gazette - APC Series - - RICS APC Pathways, & APC Lifeline 2024 Update - Rent Reviews and Calderbank Offers. - Property Elite Hot Topic Highlight blog: A-Z of Investment Terms, and Access Property Elite's 'Building Better Property Professionals', Latest Blogs Note: The author of most of these blogs, Jen Lemen-Hogarth is an Associate Tutor - UCEM and Partner - Property Elite.
 Lucy's Top Tips - If you are planning to sit your RICS APC/AssocRICS, make sure you are aware of Property Elite's APC Support services, including submission reviews, question packs, revision quizzes and e-mock interviews (available via the e-Library).
 You can also download this blog in audio format and listen whilst on the move.
 When you're done, you can request further information and a free CPD certificate.
 Other related web-links

-© FGi 2023

 Estates Gazette recently published a supplement entitled 'Starting out in Real Estate'.
 This publication highlights the many varied and interesting career opportunities in real estate and has a number of contributions from UCEM.
-It's an interesting and informative read, covering areas such as:

-- What is Real Estate?
+It's an interesting and informative read, covering areas such as: - What is Real Estate?
 The asset classes, sectors and careers in the industry explained - A Day In The Life EG ask 19 professionals about their roles and skill sets - In Conversation with...
 Crown Estate CEO Dan Labbad on how young people can changed the world for the better, & - All About Apprenticeships How a degree apprenticeship works and why one could be right for you.

-Also: Gerrard N (2022) 'CM reader survey: 'We're creating people's dreams', Construction Management, 3 January - What CM readers like most about a career in construction management.

-GoConstruct.org website highlights the many career opportunities available in construction and the built environment.
+GoConstruct.org website highlights the many career opportunities available in construction & the built environment.
 TARGETjobs (incl.
 Construction and Property) include graduate career guides and directories available for you to view online and download for future reference covering: Explore Property, Explore Engineering, and Careers Survival Pack.
 House Building Careers - Part of Home Builders Federation (HBF), here you will be able to learn about the home building industry and how it benefits you, your community, and the country as a whole.
 Access to: RICS Careers - What is surveying?
 See how surveyors shape our communities and tackle global issues like climate change - and discover how you can improve the world around you.
 Building People